zo0o0ot/speaker-page/content/talks/finding-your-voice.md

 Day: Thur, Aug 22

 # Finding your voice - Becoming a (tech) speaker
-(Note: Slides are still in progress) This is an overview of steps that you can take to find your own voice and take the steps to feel more comfortable becoming a public speaker.
+This is an overview of steps that you can take to find your own voice and take the steps to feel more comfortable becoming a public speaker.

 ## Format
 Regular session